ATFunded Pro Rules

 Maximum positions

-You are allowed to have a maximum of 4 open trades on the same currency pair at one time.
+You are allowed to have a maximum of 4 open trades on the same currency pair at the same time.

 What happens if you go over the limit?